Can I Claim for Injuries From a Bicycle Repair Error?

-If you have been injured in a cycling accident that happened as a result of a faulty repair, you may be entitled to claim compensation.
+If you have been injured in a cycling accident that happened because of a faulty repair, you may be entitled to claim compensation.
 You will need to be able to prove that your cycling injury was caused as a direct result of the bike repair error in order to claim against the person or bike repair company responsible.

 Bicycle maintenance and servicing